Movie Recording Quality

 When using an exFAT-formatted card, even if the file size exceeds 4 GB during movie recording, the movie will be saved as a single file (rather than being split into multiple files).

 Total Movie Recording Time and File Size Per Minute

-For details on file sizes and the recording time available at each movie recording size, see Recording Time, Bit Rate, and File Size Guidelines.
+For details on file sizes and the recording time available at each movie recording size, see Estimated recording time and movie bit rate/file size.